 Drying and maturation.
 During this period, hams are moved to a "secadero", or natural drying area, where temperature and humidity are controlled through ventilation.
 Temperature ranges from 15° to 30° C for the 6 to 12 month drying period, during which hams continue to lose moisture, and "sweating" - dissemination of fat throughout the muscle fibers, which then retain the aroma they have acquired - also occurs.
 The final flavor and aromas begin to develop during this stage, due to a series of changes that occur in the protein and fat of these hams.
 (This is usually the final stage in processing a Serrano ham.)

 Unlike prosciutto or Parma ham, the curing ham is not covered by lard or any other external ingredient that would affect the flavor.
 It is pure ham, waiting to be improved by the mountain air.
 At the right time, determined by the ham master who inspects each ham, the Ibérico hams are transferred to the bodega where they hang from a cord for as much time as it will take to finish the cure and produce the best product.

 Bodega phase.
-Ibérico hams are then hung in cellars, or bodegas, for up to 2 years or more.
+Ibérico hams are then hung in cellars, or bodegas, for 2 years or more.
 Temperature may range between 10° and 20° C, and relative humidity, between 60 and 80%.
 During this phase, hams continue to undergo the biochemical processes initiated during the curing process, enhanced by microbial flora, which give them their particular aroma and final flavor.

 Part of his decision is based upon weight - the larger hams will take a longer time to cure, the other factor in his decision is an art.